AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 ## blynkingMail.py

 This program will seamlessly connect the raspberry pi with the Blynk App to really create a IoT environment experience for the user.
-The main aim in here is to have a camera take a a picture of the user on the desk, upload it to a webiste (sort of an instagram feed landing page), and trigger an automation feature in Blynk which will see the user get sent an email, and a Blynk app notification on their mobile.
+The main aim in here is to have a camera take a picture of the user on the desk, upload it to a website (sort of an instagram feed landing page), and trigger an automation feature in Blynk which will see the user get sent an email, and a Blynk app notification on their mobile.

 In order to achieve this, the user, of course, needs to open an account in https://blynk.io/ , and read the documentation to set up a template, and automations in https://blynk.cloud/dashboard/129389/automations (this link is for my account automation).